ltsypin/PhD_Thesis/README.md

 sometimes comobining multiple figures into one notebook when they come from the same dataset analysis.
 I hope it is clear enough to be useful.
 I'm happy to answer any questions.

+I fixed formatting issues using Inkscape, and used it to generate various cartoons found in the thesis.